-Do you want an ecommerce marketing strategy that’s guaranteed to increase your profit?
+Do you want an ecommerce email marketing strategy that’s guaranteed to increase your bottom line?

 These days, if you’re a marketing director for an ecommerce brand, you’ve got plenty of “growth hacks” to choose from to perfect your marketing strategies.
 Probably too many.

 Pinterest and Instagram.